biplavpoudel/Microservices/README.md

-This is a project intended to learn the basics of Microservices using ASP.NET WEB API, Docker, Kubernetes and RabbitMQ.
+This is a project intended for the author to learn the basics of Microservices using ASP.NET WEB API, Docker, Kubernetes and RabbitMQ.